 4. Engagement and recognition are shallow

-This is one of the most commonly reported limitations of the platform.
+This is the most commonly reported limitation.
 PerformYard specializes in performance management.
-Engagement surveys exist, but they're basic.
+The engagement module exists, but it's basic compared to dedicated platforms.
 Recognition is minimal.
 Rewards programs don't exist.

-Why this matters: When your tools are disconnected, your insights are too.
-If your performance data and engagement data live in separate platforms, you can't see the relationship between the two — which is often the most important story HR can tell.
+Why this matters: When your performance data and engagement data live in separate platforms — or one is an underpowered add-on — you can't see the relationship between the two.
+That's often the most important story HR can tell.

 PerformYard doesn't have the recognition loops or engagement hooks that make some platforms sticky by default.
 Adoption has to come from the top.
 The platform won't pull it along on its own.